How to Make an Easy Dairy-Free Pumpkin Spice Latte with Plant-Based Milk

 If you’re a long-time plant milk user, you have most likely added a splash to your coffee and experienced it breaking apart or splitting at least once, resembling a lava-lamp more so than a creamy cup of coffee.
 Although it may look like it, the plant milk isn’t actually curdling though.
 So, what is happening?

-To answer this simply - the proteins and natural fats in your plant milk are separating out.
+To answer this simply - the proteins and natural fats in your plant-based milk are separating out.

 Because most coffee is very acidic, plant-based alternatives like almond milk (even those with gums and emulsifiers) can have a hard time staying combined when added to it.
 When this happens, it is still safe to drink and will usually come back together with a stir, but you’ll likely have to continue stirring until you’ve finished your cup.
 Some plant milks also have a hard time frothing, because they don’t have enough of those same natural proteins in them.